-In sum, as the Superior Court correctly held, Officer Doe had two layers of predeprivation review-both at the investigatory stage and upon being notified of placement on the EES-thereby rendering post-deprivation review unnecessary.
-In at least four other similar cases, New Hampshire courts have concluded that there was no procedural due process violation.
-See Gantert, 168 N.H. at 650 (holding that the placement of plaintiff police officer on the "Laurie list" comported with due process, in part, because there was an internal investigation, two layers of review within the department, an opportunity to meet with the chief, and a hearing before the police commission before plaintiff was placed on the list); ADD 121, Lamontagne v.
+In sum, as the Superior Court correctly held, because Officer Doe was provided due process at the investigatory stage, post-deprivation review was not required in this case.
+As one court has noted, "one who has spurned an invitation to explain himself can't complain that he has been deprived of an opportunity to be heard."
+See Wozniak v.
+Conry, 236 F.3d 888, 890 (7th Cir.
+2001).
+Moreover, in at least four other similar cases, New Hampshire courts have concluded that there was no procedural due process violation.
+See Gantert, 168 N.H. at 650 (holding that the placement of plaintiff police officer on the "Laurie list" comported with due process, in part, because there was an internal investigation, two layers of review within the department, an opportunity to meet with the chief, and a hearing before the police commission before plaintiff was placed on the list); ADD 138, Lamontagne v.
 Town of Derry, No. 218-2019-cv-00338, at 4 (Rockingham Cty.
 Super.
 Ct.
 Apr.
-27, 2020) (Schulman, J.) (concluding that officer received sufficient due process concerning placement on the EES where the officer "was given the opportunity for a due process hearing to determine factual disputes, but he expressly waived that opportunity by instead entering into a settlement agreement"); ADD 55, Doe v.
+27, 2020) (Schulman, J.) (concluding that officer received sufficient due process concerning placement on the EES where the officer "was given the opportunity for a due process hearing to determine factual disputes, but he expressly waived that opportunity by instead entering into a settlement agreement"); ADD 76, Doe v.
 N.H.
-Att'y Gen., No. 217-2020-cv-250, at 5 (Merrimack Cty.
+Att'y Gen., No. 217-2020cv-250, at 5 (Merrimack Cty.
 Super.
 Ct.
 Oct.
-20, 2020) (Tucker, J.) (on appeal to Supreme Court at Case No. 2020-501) (officer received procedural due process concerning placement on the EES where, in part, the officer "had an opportunity to challenge the department's disciplinary finding and elected not to do so"); ADD 67, Doe v.
+20, 2020) (Tucker, J.) (on appeal to Supreme

+Court at Case No. 2020-501) (officer received procedural due process concerning placement on the EES where, in part, the officer "had an opportunity to challenge the department's disciplinary finding and elected not to do so"); ADD 86-87, Doe v.
 N.H.
-D.O.J., No. 217-2020-cv-00216, at 11 (Merrimack Cty., Aug.
-27, 2020) (Kissinger, J.) (on appeal to Supreme Court at Case No. 2020-448) (procedural due process provided to an officer on the EES where the officer "participated in the internal investigation," "spoke with both the investigating sergeant and with the chief of police regarding the investigation," and "chose to resign instead of participating further in the internal investigation").
+Att'y Gen., No. 217-2020-cv-176, at 10-11 (Merrimack Cty.
+Super.
+Ct.
+Aug.
+27, 2020) (Kissinger, J.) ("The Court finds that, like the plaintiff in Gantert, the plaintiff had two layers of review before his placement in the EES and that this was sufficient pre-deprivation process in light of the competing interests at stake.") (on appeal to Supreme Court at Case No. 2020-447).